 - Scrape off the outer ginger skin with a knife (or spoon) and cut off any tough parts.

-- Using a grater (I love this one), grate the ginger, keeping the juice.
-Collect the grated ginger and squeeze the liquid.
-You will need a total of 1 Tbsp ginger juice for 2 servings.
+- Using a grater (I use a ceramic grater that I love), grate the ginger, keeping the juice.
+Collect the grated ginger and squeeze 1 Tbsp ginger juice.
+Divide the juice.
+(Reserve the other half of the juice to marinate the pork later.)

 - Add the grated onion with juice to the ginger sauce and mix it all together.